About arc42

 9. Architecture Decisions

 9.1.
-ADR 1: Microservices architecture
+ADR 1: Microservices Architecture

 • Context: The platform is expected to scale with increasing user demand, evolve over time with new features or game modes, and support parallel development by multiple team members.
 High availability and maintainability are important non-functional requirements.